gildas-lormeau/zlib-wasm/README.md

 ### CRC32 Support

-The library provides CRC32 computation and verification for `deflate-raw` format only:
+The library provides CRC32 computation and verification for `deflate-raw` and `deflate64-raw` formats:

 #### CRC32 Computation